 But that time has come to an end.
 CCFC believes it is time for people to talk openly about their Crohn’s disease and ulcerative colitis.
 It is time to shed the burdens of embarrassment and silence and speak openly about IBD.
 It is time for us to speak out and together, find the cure.

 This educational content was originally published by The Crohn’s and Colitis Foundation of Canada (CCFC) is a national not-for-profit voluntary medical research Foundation.
-Its mission is to find the cure for inflammatory bowel disease.
+Its mission is to find a cure for inflammatory bowel disease.
 Please join with us in our mission to “Find the Cure” by clicking on our online donations and giving what you can.